danielstern/Lisa/README.md

 // Swords are deadly.
 ```

+Why not give Lisa a try as:
+- the personality of your Raspberry Pi based project
+- the driver of the NPCs in your next RPG

-<p>Lisa has many other uses including teaching people to speak new languages, and simulating staff at kiosks.</p>
+Lisa has many other uses including teaching people to speak new languages, and simulating staff at kiosks.

-<p>Lisa is designed with extensibility in mind.
+Lisa is designed with extensibility in mind.
 The human mind is a complex thing, and it's always growing.
-Lisa's codebase has a conversational design...</p>
+Lisa's codebase has a conversational design...

 ```javascript
 lisa.brain.ponder().then{function(thought)